Sara Gragg

 • Committee for the National FFA Food Science Career Development Event

-• Editorial board member for the following journals: Journal of Food Protection, Microorganisms, and Pathogens
+• Editorial Board Member for the Journal of Food Protection

 2018 Advanced Degree Graduate of Distinction Award (post-graduate award) – Texas Tech University Department of Animal and Food Sciences